Skip to content

 def normalize_stop_names(ctx):

-df = ctx.datasets["stops.txt"]
+df = ctx.output["stops.txt"]

-ctx.datasets["stops.txt"] = df.with_columns(
+ctx.output["stops.txt"] = df.with_columns(

 pl.col("stop_name").str.strip_chars()